pressly/scene-router/README.md

 this.refs['areaRef'].goto('/profile/123', { props:{}, opts: {side: Side.R }})
 ```

-- goback()
+- goback(path)

-simply returns to the previous scene.
+simply returns to the previous scene. if `path` is provided, it goes back to that path.

+if you want to `goback` to previous scene, don't provide any `path`.

+if the path not found, the `goback` is noop.

 ## Contributions